 Quick Guide to Italy

 Just the word Italy conjures up images of open piazzas, delicious piles of pasta, the rolling Tuscan countryside, the ruins of Ancient Rome and row upon row of gelato - that's ice cream to you and me.
-There are so many different holidays to Italy available, that we wouldn't blame you for never wanting to go to another country ever again.
-Start planning your cheap holidays to Italy in 2018!
+There are so many different holidays to Italy available, that we wouldn't blame you for never wanting to go to another country ever again - luckily it's so close that you can start ticking off Italian holidays even on the weekends!
+Start planning your cheap holidays to Italy in 2018/2019!

 From the celebrity-haunt dotted banks of Lake Garda and the Italian Alps in the north, through fantastic cities like Rome, Florence, Venice and Naples, to the stunning southern resorts along the Amalfi Coast and the islands of Sardinia and Sicily, there is a wealth of places to choose from when it comes to deciding where you'll head on your holiday to Italy.

 Wherever you go on your holiday to Italy, be sure to keep by some money in your budget for food - it's not generally that expensive here but you will want to try plenty of it.
 Specialities vary by region and often by town so there's always something new to try!

 Food fans, History & art buffs, Fashion fiends